Pediatric sleep disorders are very common, affecting up to one third of all children.

 Relevant disorders to this monograph include behavioral insomnia of childhood, obstructive sleep apnea (OSA), narcolepsy, delayed sleep phase disorder/syndrome (DSPD/DSPS), and inadequate sleep hygiene.

 Pediatric sleep disturbances are very common, with a prevalence of 25% to 37%.
 Most involve difficulties initiating and maintaining sleep because of behavioral insomnia of childhood (sleep association and/or limit-setting disorder), insufficient sleep, poor sleep hygiene, delayed sleep phase disorder/syndrome, and other circadian rhythm disorders.
 Obstructive sleep apnea (OSA) is also a common and under-recognized problem that is present in 1% to 4% of children.
 Other sleep disorders bringing children to medical attention include hypersomnolence, movement disorders, and narcolepsy.
-This monograph will concentrate on behavioral disorders and OSA of childhood.
+Sleep disturbances in patients with cerebral palsy and neurodevelopmental delay are not covered in this topic.

 Associate Medical Director